UniMath/agda-unimath/src/trees/polynomial-endofunctors.lagda.md

 ## Properties

-### Characterizing identity in the image of polynomial endofunctors
+### Characterizing equality in the image of polynomial endofunctors

 ```agda
 module _